google/WebFundamentals/src/site/_en/fundamentals/layouts/principles/promos.markdown

 key-takeaways:
   tldr:
     - Make sure promotions do not interfere with navigation and are clearly distinct from calls-to-action.
+shortlinks:
+  # NOTE: If the section titles or URL changes the following shortlinks must be updated
+  - g.co/mobilesiteprinciple4
 ---

 {% wrap content%}